-In early 2018, Infosys surveyed more than 1,000 senior management-level executives working in large organizations around the world, defined as those with more than 5,000 employees and over \$1 billion in annual revenue.
-That research on digital evolution included responses from dozens of automotive industry executives.
+Financial services companies must accelerate their pace of digital adoption and learn how to deliver real-time services and enhanced customer experience.
+Failure means losing customers and market leadership.
+In early 2018, Infosys surveyed more than 1,000 senior management-level executives working in large organizations around the world that had more than 5,000 employees and over \$1 billion in annual revenue.
+That research included responses from more than 100 financial services industry executives.